CSA A277 Compliant

 Misconception #1 – Foundations for Factory-Built Homes Are Not Permanent

-Fact: All foundations constructed for factory-built homes are permanent foundations as described in the National and Provincial Building Codes.
+Fact: All foundations constructed for factory-built homes are permanent code compliant foundations as described in the National and Provincial Building Codes.

 Misconception #2 – Factory-Built Homes Depreciate in Value